 Given that in the test system the main memory of the system is being used for display, it is desirable to make the best use of available bandwidth.
 To achieve better bandwidth memory access for the bitmap controller is organized into a number of strips.
 One key thing to note is that the bitmap controller basically always reads forwards through memory.
 It's addressing is predictable and not random.
 This makes it easier to achieve high bandwidth access.
 While the ddr3 controller already does burst access to fetch 128 bit (burst length of eight, two bytes at a time) at a time from the memory, performance can be maintained by performing larger burst accesses.
 Hence the use of memory strips.
-For the bitmap controller a burst of eight 128-bit memory strip accesses to complete before starting a second (or more).
+For the bitmap controller a burst of sixty-four 128-bit memory strip accesses or 8192 bits (1024 bytes) at a time.
+The vendor's controller does not need to wait for a read access to complete before starting a second (or more).
 However, there is about a 24-cycle latency for memory access.
 The following diagram shows memory access for the bitmap display.